Shengwei-Peng/UAV-GenerativeAI-Navigation-Images/README.md

     * `label_img/`: Contains black and white images in .png format.

 **Note**: The images in `img/` and `label_img/` should have matching filenames (except for the file extensions) and consistent dimensions.
 Filenames for road data should include **RO** and filenames for river data should include **RI**.

+## Environment
+To ensure reproducibility and consistency, the following environment setup is recommended:

+### Hardware
+- GPU: NVIDIA GPU with CUDA support and ~32GB VRAM
+- RAM: 16GB or more
+- Disk Space: At least 50GB of free space

+### Software
+- Operating System: Ubuntu 18.04 or later
+- Python: Version 3.8 or later

 ## Installation
 To get started, clone this repository and install the necessary dependencies: